frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 💵 **Spot Instances** | Use preemptible for batch | 60-90% |
 | 🔔 **Cost Alerts** | Monitor anomalies | Preventive |

+> 💡 **How I answer this:**
+>
+> "Cost optimization is a continuous process.
+Partitioning is the biggest win - by partitioning tables by date, queries scan only relevant partitions, saving 50-80% on query costs.
+I implement lifecycle policies to move data from hot (SSD) to cold (HDD) to archive (Glacier/Coldline), saving 40-70%.
+I right-size compute - if a job runs fine on n1-standard-4, I don't use n1-standard-16.
+For batch jobs, I use spot/preemptible instances that cost 60-90% less.
+Finally, I set up cost alerts to catch anomalies before they become big bills.
+These practices have saved thousands of dollars monthly."

 ---

 ### 🏗️ Q25.
 What's your experience with data mesh?